mollie/commercetools/docs/CreateCustomRefund.md

                 "fractionDigits": 2
             },
             "interactionId": "re_5dqyEw9xNj",
-            "state": "Initial"
+            "state": "Pending"
     },
     ...
 ]
 ```

-When the refund is completed, this transaction's state will be updated by the notifications module.
+When the refund is completed, this transaction's state will be updated by the notifications module to "Success" or "Failure".